2024-25: The Year of Silence

 Read moreOur fellows offer experimental interdisciplinary seminars on research topics related to the year's focal theme.
 These seminars are offered one time only!
-The theme for 2023-24 is "Crossing."
+The theme for 2024-25 is "Silence."

-Our Spring 2024 seminars explore concepts of apocalypse, gender studies in nature, borders, and more, delving deeply into intersectional interpretations of the focal theme, Crossing.
+Our Spring 2025 seminars explore concepts of Afro-Asian history, disability activism in digital media, speaking animals and more, delving deeply into intersectional interpretations of the focal theme, Silence.

 Click here for course descriptions.